CodeToCAD/CodeToCAD/README.md

    <a href="https://codetocad.github.io/CodeToCAD/examples.html"><img alt="Static Badge" src="https://img.shields.io/badge/Examples-white?logo=internetarchive&logoColor=black"></a>
 </p>

-> **Maintainers Note**: This month (March 2025) we're focused on: 1. continue fixing Blender providers - we're aware that a lot of the examples are broken.
-2. improving the CLI tool so the you can `pip install codetocad` and launch scripts by doing `codetocad ./path-to-script` with configured environment paths.
-3. Improving the overall api design.
-(Updated March 9, 2025)
+> **Maintainers Note**: This month (July 2025) we're focused on fixing the broken examples in the develop branch.
+This fix involves a little side-quest to investigate a new API that will migrate old features and improve the overall low-level sketching and querying features that broke them in the first place.
+Thanks for your patience!
+(Updated July 23, 2025)

 ## Table of Contents